Haukain/BlaBlaMower/README.md

 ## Installation

-First of all you'll need to download the files for this project either by cloning this repository using git or by downloading the zipped file and extracting of your computer.
+First of all you'll need to download the files for this project either by cloning this repository using git or by downloading the zipped file and extracting it on your computer.

-This application has been developped using Python 3.8.5.
+This application has been developed using Python 3.8.5.
 The required libraries and versions are available in the `requirements.txt` file.
-They can installed using either Pip or Anaconda.
+They can be installed using either Pip or Anaconda.

 ## Usage